Taking Off-Site Manufacturing into New Territory

 Additionally, as a direct result of our collaborative discussions, the construction team influenced the clinical function of the hospital.
 The design will feature 504 “acuity adaptable” patient rooms.
 This means that the rooms can easily be repurposed based on the hospital’s needs.
 Despite the different “Day 1” clinical functions of the rooms, each patient room will be identical in layout and dimensions.
 An indirect benefit is a repeatability, which is ideal for prefabricated elements.

 The mechanical and electrical layouts also play an equally important role in the successful use of prefabrication in healthcare projects, as clinical requirements can create complex layouts that are difficult to scale and construct off-site.
 To make sure they can deliver a hospital that meets the clinical needs of the hospital staff AND the schedule and budget requirements of the owner, the team ensured critical conversations and discussions were taking place between project engineers, architecture planners, and clinical consultants BEFORE the design was finalized.

 Keys to Off-Site Success:

-- Collaboration is key: A successful off-site strategy can only work if you have full agreement and constant collaboration with your owner, design team, engineers and trade partners.
+- Collaboration is key: A successful off-site strategy can only work if you have a full agreement and constant collaboration with your owner, design team, engineers, and trade partners.